pindiespace/plyo-schema-extender/readme.md

 A WordPress plugin for adding additional Schema to the

-[Yoast SEO plugin]: https://yoast.com/	"Yoast SEO Plugin"
+[Yoast SEO plugin]: https://yoast.com/	"Yoast SEO Plugin."

-.

 Plyo Schema Extender (PLSE) provides interface for registering and managing some additional Schema defined on